goabiaryan/abiaryan.com/docs/index.md

 ![abi](\abi-preview.png)

-Hi, my name is Abi.
-I am the founder of [Abide A.I.](https://abideai.com/), author and machine learning engineer working extensively in A.I. to help integrate personalized machine learning systems in our day-to-day lives.
+Hi, I’m Abi.
+I am the founder of  [Abide A.I.](https://abideai.com/), machine learning research engineer and an author.
+My books include LLMOps: Managing Large Language Models in Production, O'Reilly Publication (released: July 2025) and GPU Engineering for AI Systems, Packt Publication (releasing Autumn 2026).

-Over the past seven years, my focus has been building production-level machine learning systems for various applications including recommender systems, automated data labelling pipelines for both audio and video, audio-speech synthesis, forecasting and time-series analysis etc.
+My work focuses on building intelligent systems that scale.
+Over the past decade, I’ve designed and deployed production-grade machine learning pipelines across domains like recommender systems, speech synthesis, time-series forecasting, and automated data labeling for both audio and video.

+I’m especially interested in the challenges that emerge at scale: memory optimization, distributed training, GPU engineering, and the future of multi-agent systems.
+I’m  currently advancing research in:

+- Reflective intelligence in AI agents
+- Self-healing protocols in distributed multi-agent environments
+- GPU systems for large-scale training of language models

-In the past, I attended [Insight](https://insightfellows.com/data-science) as a Data Science Fellow and was a Visiting Research Scholar at UCLA under [Dr. Judea Pearl](http://bayes.cs.ucla.edu/jp_home.html) where I worked on Intelligent Agents focusing specifically on AutoML, MultiAgent Systems and Emotion Recognition.
+Previously, I was a Visiting Research Scholar at UCLA’s Cognitive Systems Lab under [Dr. Judea Pearl](http://bayes.cs.ucla.edu/jp_home.html), where I focused on intelligent agents with a focus on AutoML, Emotion Recognition, Causal Inference and Multi-Agent learning.

+I’ve also served as a reviewer for leading ML and NLP venues like NeurIPS, ACL, EMNLP, and AABI, and I care deeply about helping engineers understand the low-level systems knowledge needed to train and deploy advanced AI models reliably.

 ## Books & Courses